When Doing Our Best Doesn’t Feel Like Enough — Lessons from Palliative Care and Parenting

 If I could go back to that moment, I don’t think I would say anything at all.
 Some pain can’t be eased with words.
 Some moments just need presence.
 Maybe that’s what I carry forward now—the understanding that in life, in parenting, in loss, there are no perfect words, no guarantees, no way to fix everything.
 All we can do is show up, hold space, and let that be enough, even when it doesn’t feel like it is.

 If you are carrying this kind of exhaustion, When You Feel Like You’re Drifting — The Quiet Sadness of Parenthood Nobody Talks About speaks to what lives underneath it.
+The dying mother whose story sits behind this one is in A Legacy Left Unwritten.
+And the conversations these palliative care lessons return for me now in parenting are in When Your Neurodivergent Child Asks About Death.

 Leave a comment